 Omega-3’s act as anti-inflammatories.
 They actually do the opposite.

 So together they balance each other out, allowing for both omega’s to do what they were designed to do.
 But if your dog has too much omega-6’s they experience dangerous levels of inflammation causing your dog a lot of health concerns, even making them more susceptible to cancer.

 That’s why salmon oil has such an important role to play in your dog’s diet.

 Salmon is naturally higher in omega-3’s and when added to your dog’s already high in omega-6 diet it allows for the 2 different fatty acids to work together effectively.
 Giving your dog the best chance of an overall healthy life.

 Now this is just one of the ways salmon oil is beneficial to your dogs health.

-- Salmon oil has nutrients that helps to build strong cell membranes helping dogs who are naturally more prone to dry, itchy, allergic skin and other similar skin conditions
+- Salmon oil has nutrients that help to build strong cell membranes helping dogs who are naturally more prone to dry, itchy, allergic skin and other similar skin conditions

 - It also helps to generally improve fur coats and skin, keeping your dog’s skin moisture levels up from the inside out